johnnymast/redbox-hydrator/README.md

 ## Examples

 There are serveral methods of using the package.
+You can use any kind of API style you see fit in your operation for example.

+## Use the static function method

 ```php